 What are some of the other symptoms that may accompany sudden dizzy spells?
 There are many, but here are a few that can help to identify the causes of dizziness:

 These are just some of the symptoms that may be able to help you get a more accurate dizziness diagnosis.
 As a result, it is important to let your healthcare practitioner know about all of your symptoms, even if dizziness is the only one that is bothering you at the time of your consultation.

 There are very few medications that are used in connection with dizziness, and they are rarely preventative.
 For example, anti-nausea medications may be prescribed if you are having a problem with vomiting due to the sudden dizzy spells.
 When a person has Meniere’s disease, a diuretic (water pill) may be prescribed to reduce the amount of fluid in the ear (and, in turn, in the entire body).
-Since many of these drugs are limited in their effectiveness and come with unwanted side effects, more and more people are looking for natural relief from dizziness.
+Since many of these drugs have limitations when it comes to effectiveness and may come with unwanted side effects, more and more people are looking for natural relief from dizziness.
 Does it exist?

-If you would like to know more about this natural form of care, schedule a no-obligation consultation with a practitioner in your area.
+If you'd like to know more about this natural form of care, schedule a consultation with a practitioner in your area.
 You may be a few gentle adjustments away from better overall health and well-being.